SummerForeverCo/duck-plot/README.md

 # DuckPlot 🦆📈

-DuckPlot is a JavaScript library that allows you to quickly generate charts with [Observable Plot](https://github.com/observablehq/plot) when working with [DuckDB](https://duckdb.org/).
+DuckPlot is an open-source JavaScript library that allows you to quickly generate charts with [Observable Plot](https://github.com/observablehq/plot) when working with [DuckDB](https://duckdb.org/).